 Bolton, Greater Manchester is the largest town in England and has everything that an international student may need to have a great experience of the UK, from big shopping malls to beautiful architecture and historic public houses (pubs!).
 What is more, we are only 15 minutes away from Manchester City Centre by train (Manchester Victoria Station) and we have a direct train link to Manchester Airport.
 You will be in an ideal location to experience the best of Greater Manchester whilst easily being able to travel to other major UK destinations.

-The University of Bolton owns and manages Orlando Village which provide 381 single study, self-catering bedrooms and are popular with international students.
-It is 10 minutes’ walk away from our campus close to both road and rail links, and our own staff are available throughout the day and evening to give advice on domestic matters with a 24 hour security patrol service.
+McCombs Bolton Ltd (the only preferred and recommended student accommodation provider) manages Orlando Village which provide 381 single study, self-catering bedrooms and are popular with international students.
+It is 10 minutes’ walk away from our campus close to both road and rail links.
 This picture shows what a typical student bedroom may look like.
-For the full breakdown of what is included in our Halls of Residence, contract, methods and how to apply – please look at our full accommodation page, which includes a virtual tour of the building.
+For the full breakdown of what is included in our Halls of Residence, contract, methods and how to apply – please visit the Orlando Village web site.

 For private accommodation, our Accommodation Team and the Students’ Union Office can advise you of how to search for private accommodation and what to look for when entering in to a contract with a private landlord.
 There are many properties available within the Bolton area which range from private houses to private halls of residences.
 Organising private accommodation would mean contacting the landlord of the property to make arrangements.
 You may wish to look at the UKCISA site for information and advice for international students finding accommodation in the UK.